fiduswriter/simple-datatables/datetime.md

-Vanilla DataTables can utilise the MomentJS library for parsing datatime strings for easier column sorting.
+Vanilla DataTables can utilise the [MomentJS](https://momentjs.com/) library for parsing datatime strings for easier column sorting.

-There are two ways to sort columns based on datatime strings.
+Make sure `moment.js` is included in your project the select one of the two ways to sort columns based on datatime strings.

 ## Method 1